 A reasonable question to ask is how can one disorder cause all of these problems?
 The answer is that any type of vertebral instability or subluxation can effect the function of the nerve cell aggregations located in the front of the neck just in front of the vertebrae.
 The vertebral instability or malalignment occurs because the ligaments that support the neck become injured.
 This is what occurs in the commonly known whiplash injury.
 Not only do neck and headache pain occur with whiplash injury, but also the signs and symptoms of Barre-Lieou Syndrome.

 Treatment of Barre-Lieou

-Typically, headache sufferers take Cafergot, Ergotamine, and Sumatriptin, to relieve the migraine or cluster headache pain because these vasoconstrict the blood vessels.
+Typically, headache sufferers take pain medications to relieve the migraine or cluster headache pain because these vasoconstrict the blood vessels.
 The medications are, at best, a temporary fix.
-Prolotherapy to the vertebrae in the neck is the treatment of choice to permanently eliminate Barre-Lieou Syndrome.
+Prolotherapy to the vertebrae in the neck is ta treatment that can permanently eliminate Barre-Lieou Syndrome.
 This occurs because Prolotherapy causes the vertebrae in the neck to move posteriorly (back) and no longer pinch the nerves.